Earthquake magnitudes depend on seismic history, as revealed by a neural network analysis: Methodology

-The model parameters are optimized to maximize the log likelihood (LL) of the observed magnitudes.
-Importantly, during training we only supply the model with queries about spacetime coordinates where earthquakes indeed occurred, and only events above the completeness magnitude of the catalog are used as queries.
-A detailed description of the model's architecture is given in the methods section.
+Importantly, while the encoders use the entire available seismic history as features, we only train the model with queries of space-time coordinates where earthquakes indeed occurred, and only events above a certain threshold magnitude are used as queries.
+We set this threshold to be the estimated completeness magnitude of the train set.

-We applied MAGNET on three distinct earthquake catalogs to assess the performance across diverse seismogenic regions: the Hauksson Catalog \cite{hauksson_waveform_2012} for Southern California, GeoNet \cite{gns_geonet_1970} for New Zealand, and the JMA catalog \cite{noauthor_japan_nodate} for Japan.
-While all three catalogs encompass highly active seismic zones, they are compiled using various measurement methodologies and exhibit varying data quality.
-A separate model is trained for each region, with identical loss function and parameterization of the PDF.
-All metrics reported in this work were evaluated over a time span that is not included in the training period.

-The resulting PDF is presented in Fig. \ref{fig:intro_fig}b for a few examples of major events, superimposed on the stationary GR distribution (fitted on the train set), which is the naive benchmark.
-It can be seen that for most presented earthquakes, the likelihood of the observed magnitude is higher for MAGNET than for the GR benchmark, and in some cases MAGNET's prediction differs qualitatively as well as quantitatively.
-The presented metrics demonstrate that our model consistently and significantly outperforms all benchmarks across all test regions, indicating a significant information gain in forecasting earthquake magnitudes prior to their occurrence.
+We parametrize the distribution as a mixture of two stretched Kumaraswamy distributions \cite{kumaraswamy_generalized_1980}, which is a 5-parameter family.
+These 5 parameters are the output of the neural model.
+This parametrization allows a smooth interpolation between power-law decay (resembling Gutenberg-Richter distribution) and localized distributions concentrated around specific magnitudes, allowing the model to produce both ``ignorant'' GR-like predictions and confident predictions focused on particular magnitudes.
+This versatility is demonstrated in Supplementary Fig.~\ref{fig:kumaraswamy_example}.
+The choice of this distribution family is a design choice that influences model performance, and other choices are also possible.
+We denote the output of the model, the probability distribution of the magnitude of an event by $p_{\textbf{x}_i, t_i}(m)$ (Fig. \ref{fig:intro_fig}a).